-Notes.
-The reported estimates are minimum wage elasticities for share with family income under various multiples of the federal poverty threshold.
-These estimates are from linear probability models that regress an indicator for having family income below multiples (between 0.50 and 1.75) of the federal poverty threshold on distributed lags of log minimum wage and covariates.
-The medium-run and long-run elasticities are calculated by summing the contemporaneous up to two- and three-year lagged log minimum wage coefficients, respectively, and then dividing by the sample proportion under the family income cutoff.
-All specifications include state and year fixed effects, state-level covariates (GDP per capita, EITC supplement, unemployment rate), and individual demographic controls (quartic in age, as well as dummies for race, marital status, family size, number of children, education level, Hispanic status, and gender), and are weighted by March CPS person weights.
-Additional division-by-year fixed effects, state-specific linear trends and state specific indicators for each recession year are indicated in the table.
-State-cluster-robust standard errors in parentheses.
+Notes: The reported estimates are long run minimum wage elasticities for share with family income under various multiples of the federal poverty threshold.
+These estimates are from a series of linear probability models that are estimated by regressing an indicator for having family income below cutoffs between 0.5 and 1.75 times the federal poverty threshold (in increments of 0.25) on distributed lages of log minimum wage and covariates.
+The long-run (3+ year) elasticities the evolution the respective coefficients (or sums of coefficients) by the sample proportion under the cutoff.
+All specifications include state and year fixed effects, state-level covariates (GDP per capita, EITC supplement, unemployment rate), and individual demographic controls (quartic in age, as well as dumines for exact, family size, number of children, education level, Hispanic status, gender), and an weighted by March CPS person weights.
+Additional controls used for each specification are as indicated above.
+Dark shaded area represents 90%, light shaded area 95% state-cluster-robust confidence intervals.